felipesnt/photography-website/README.md

 This project was built to practice mixins and more features from SASS.
 It's a responsive website for a photography company.

+You can check the deployment of this project here: <a href="https://photography-website-olive.vercel.app/" target="_blank">click to access</a>.

 Technologies used:
 <ul>
 <li>HTML</li>